hanztura/simple-facebook-clone-python/README.rst

 This project is part of a free guide on python programming for absolute beginners.

-The goal of this project is to practice concepts learned on the said tutorial.
+The goal of this project is to practice concepts learned on the said tutorial:
+    - Data Types and Structures
+    - Operations, Variables, Flow Control, and Loops
+    - Functions
+    - Modules, Files, and Exceptions
+    - Class

 We will not be building a facebook clone that is as beautiful but complicated as the original Facebook.